Powerslave: Songs

-Reception
+Reception and legacy

-"Powerslave" was ranked at number 38 on Rolling Stones list of "100 Greatest Metal Albums of All Time" in 2017.
+Powerslave received favorable reviews and accolades and was ranked at number 38 on Rolling Stone's list of "100 Greatest Metal Albums of All Time" in 2017.
+According to both Nicko McBrain and Adrian Smith, Powerslave began making Iron Maiden famous "very fast, very quickly", such as in Brazil, where hundreds of fans waited outside hotels and restaurants for the band.

+In 2024, Iron Maiden celebrated the album's 40th anniversary with a limited edition Zoetrope vinyl.

 In other media

 The song "Flash of the Blade" was included on the soundtrack of Dario Argento's 1985 horror film Phenomena, and was covered by the American band Avenged Sevenfold on their double live album/DVD Live in the LBC & Diamonds in the Rough (and was later featured on their greatest hits album).
 Rhapsody of Fire have also recorded a cover of the song that is featured on the deluxe edition of their album From Chaos to Eternity.